SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### Hardware-MDA page

-Thispage displays the **MDA Table**,which contains an entry for each MDA slotin each card in the system.
+This page displays the **MDA Table**, which contains an entry for each MDA slot in each card in the system.

 With the **MDA Types** page button, you can access the **MDA Types Table**, which contains information about the different MDA slots.

 ### Hardware-Port page

-Thispage displays the **Port Table**,which contains an entry for each port in each card in the system.
+This page displays the **Port Table**, which contains an entry for each port in each card in the system.

 With the page buttons on this page, you can access numerous additional tables with information related to the ports.